8.2: Rifting in the Basin and Range

 In the Basin and Range region, it is likely that interactions between two tectonic plates led to the formation of this broad rift zone.
 Geological work has shown that during the Late Cenozoic, changing plate motions led to the development of a transform boundary to the west of this region which eventually evolved into our modern San Andreas Fault System (see A Brief Geologic History of California).
 As this happened, much of western North America began to feel the effects of this changing motion as tension, resulting in widespread faulting and crustal thinning which produced the distinctive topographic basins and ranges of this region (Figure \(\PageIndex{2}\)).
 Although the age of the onset of extension is variable across the entire Basin and Range, within California, it initiated at roughly 17 Ma, with most activity occurring between 11 - 7 Ma.

 The video animation that follows presents a model for how this region has extended as the plate boundary to the west developed.
-There is no narration for this video, but a detailed text description can be found below.
+There is no narration for this video, but a detailed text description is available.

 Based on studies of faults across the entire Basin and Range Province (not just that in California), east-west extension is estimated to have roughly doubled the distance across this region at the latitude of Las Vegas, NV.
 Geodetic data and geologic studies of recent earthquakes indicate that extension continues today.